ValuIancu24/BankApp/README.md

 └── .github/
     └── workflows/          # CI/CD workflows
 🔐 Authentication Flow
 User registers or logs in through the frontend

-Backend validates credentials and issues a JWT token Token is stored in local storage and included in the Authorization header Backend middleware validates the token for protected routes Token expiration triggers automatic logout
+Backend validates credentials and issues a JWT token

+Token is stored in localStorage and sent with the Authorization header

+Backend middleware validates the token on protected routes

+Expired token triggers automatic logout

 💰 Transaction Processing
-Transactions follow this workflow:

-User initiates a transaction (transfer, deposit, withdrawal, bill payment) Backend validates the transaction (sufficient funds, limits, etc.)
+User initiates a transaction (transfer, deposit, withdrawal, bill payment)

+Backend validates the transaction (e.g., funds, limits)

 Transaction is recorded in the database

 Account balances are updated

-Currency conversion is applied if necessary Confirmation is sent to the user
+Currency conversion applied if needed

+Confirmation sent to the user

 👥 Contributors
 Your Name

 Your Friend's Name

 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License – see the LICENSE file for details.

 🔮 Future Enhancements

-Mobile application using React Native
+📱 Mobile application using React Native

-Two-factor authentication
+🔐 Two-factor authentication

-PDF statement generation
+🧾 PDF statement generation

-Scheduled/recurring payments
+⏰ Scheduled/recurring payments

-Savings goals and financial planning tools
+🎯 Savings goals and financial planning tools

-Push notifications for account activities
+📲 Push notifications for account activities

-Dark mode theme
+🌙 Dark mode theme